 - Next add the corn, crumbled bacon, half-and-half, flaked salmon, and salt and pepper to the pot.

 - Cook on low heat until the salmon is heated through, about 3 minutes.
 Don't let the soup come to a boil (the half-and-half will curdle)!

 - Remove the warm soup from the heat and stir in the parsley if using.
 Serve and enjoy.

-Look for clam juice in a small glass bottle near the tuna and other canned fish (like sardines) in your grocery store.
+Look for clam juice near the tuna and other canned fish at your grocery store.